bradherman/cryptocrat-bot/README.md

 At some point I'll set up CI and tests, but for now, just please test locally.
 Be sure to comment/uncomment out the config slack/shell in `lita_config.rb`.

+Docs for Lita development can be found here: https://docs.lita.io/plugin-authoring/handlers/

 Any questions, just ping me in the channel.